What is supplier relationship management, and who should manage that relationship?

 TraceGains: What is supplier relationship management?

-Michels: Supplier relationship management is a process for working with suppliers across the supply chain in order to maximize value.
+Michels: Supplier relationship management is a process for working with suppliers across the supply chain to maximize value.

 Supplier relationship management is crucial and more important now than ever before, especially as industries consolidate.
 For years the procurement organization was focused on price and cost.
-As you master price and cost, you gain transparency into the suppliers’ cost structure.
-When all is said and done, you want a supplier to have a healthy operating margin, so they’re able to innovate, develop new products, and keep investing in the business.
-Even after you’ve optimized the margin, you still need to drive cost and value and the only way to do that is by using supplier relationship management to identify new specifications, materials, and processes, eliminate waste, and really drive value.
+As you master price, you gain transparency into the suppliers’ cost structure.
+You want a supplier to have a healthy operating margin to innovate, develop new products, and keep investing in the business.
+Even after you’ve optimized the margin, you still need to drive cost and value.
+The only way to do that is by using supplier relationship management to identify new specifications, materials, and processes, eliminate waste, and drive value.

 TraceGains: How is vendor management different from supplier relationship management?

-Bill Michels: Vendor management is identifying the short-term objectives and simple metrics like delivery cost, quality, and performance.
+Michels: Vendor management identifies short-term objectives and simple metrics like delivery cost, quality, and performance.
 Supplier relationship management works across the business process, spots waste, and finds new ways to add value.
-You’re no longer just focused on price, but on removing true cost from the system and sharing those cost-benefits across the supplier relationship.
+You’re no longer just focused on price, but on removing actual cost from the system and sharing those cost-benefits across the supplier relationship.
 Supplier relationship management is a much more transparent and trusting relationship that results in higher value for both parties.

 Michels: Yes.
 With supplier consolidation, there will be competing groups within the supply chain.
-So the team that drives the leanest and most efficient supply chain will have a competitive advantage.
+So, the team that drives the leanest and most efficient supply chain will have a competitive advantage.
 Most purchases will need to align with suppliers who all have common business goals and all making money across the chain.
-So as we continue to consolidate and merge, we’re going to see different supply chains.
+As we continue to consolidate and merge, we’re going to see different supply chains.

 TraceGains: In supplier relationship management, what are some things that when you mention them appear obvious, but companies don’t regularly practice?

-Bill Michels: Companies should identify current and potential strategic suppliers and cultivate those relationships for maximum value.
-Companies should also consider what metrics they have in place, what else are they going to measure, and how to drive out costs together.
-Understanding what the supplier gets from the relationship is really important, too.
+Michels: Companies should identify current and potential strategic suppliers and cultivate those relationships for maximum value.
+Companies also should consider what metrics they have in place, what else are they going to measure, and how to drive out costs together.
+Understanding what the supplier gets from the relationship is essential, too.

-- Competitive and Leverage – this supplier is one of many competing in the marketplace.
-The availability of suppliers can dictate the type of relationship you’ll have.
-Competitive and leverage supplier relationships tend to be short-term and at arms-length.
+Competitive and Leverage – This supplier is one of many competing in the marketplace.
+The availability of suppliers can dictate the kind of relationship you’ll have.
+Competitive and leverage supplier relationships tend to be short term and kept at arm’s length.

-- Preferred Suppliers – these suppliers have earned a certain amount of your trust.
-Their performance tends to be better than others, so they have a more secure place in your relationship through proven performance.
+Preferred Suppliers – These suppliers have earned a certain amount of your trust.
+Their performance tends to be better than others, so they have a more secure place in your relationship through proven execution.

-TraceGains: Noted manufacturing journalist Thomas Cutler talks about a revolution taking place (video) in the relationship between suppliers and their customers (i.e., manufacturers).
-How do you take issue or agree with his views?
+TraceGains: Noted manufacturing journalist Thomas Cutler talks about a revolution taking place in the relationship between suppliers and their customers (i.e., manufacturers).
+What are your thoughts?

-Bill Michels: I agree with him because as you master procurement, cost reduction, and transparency, you start working very closely together and sharing data so that you can keep extracting value.
+Michels: I agree with him because, as you master procurement, cost reduction, and transparency, you start working very closely together and sharing data to keep extracting value.
 Senior management seeks innovation, value, transparency, and short windows of supply rather than long, extensive supply chains.
-So the revolution moves us beyond price and cost, toward a focus on value.
+So, the revolution moves us beyond price and cost, toward a focus on value.

-A supplier then invests and innovates, transforming your business and giving it a great competitive advantage.
-That’s the type of value we want from suppliers in the long term and sharing business intelligence, along with forward thinking trend analyses can help get us there.
+A supplier then invests and innovates, transforming your business and giving it a tremendous competitive advantage.
+That’s the type of value we want from suppliers in the long term, and sharing business intelligence and forward-thinking trend analyses can help get us there.

-TraceGains: Specific to food manufacturing, who is responsible for supplier relationship management, and who should be?
+TraceGains: Specific to food manufacturing, who’s responsible for supplier relationship management, and who should be?

 Michels: There are key stakeholders throughout the process.
-For example, the strategic procurement group is in charge of the commercial relationship, the quality stakeholders are involved in the quality relationship, and the technical folks are concerned with the technical and R&D relationship.
-So there are multiple points of supplier relationship management, which need to be very well defined, assuring that everyone understands who has the responsibility, authority, and accountability for which specific parts.
+For example, the strategic procurement group is in charge of the commercial relationship, the quality stakeholders manage the quality relationship, and the technical personnel maintains the technical and R&D relationship.
+So, there are multiple points of supplier relationship management, which need to be very well defined, assuring that everyone understands who has the responsibility, authority, and accountability for which specific parts.

-TraceGains: So when you have different stakeholders managing their own portion of the relationship, should they all come back together regularly to share information or do you find that these individual teams work well autonomously, knowing their own roles and responsibilities?
+TraceGains: When you have different stakeholders managing their part of the relationship, should they all come back together regularly to share information, or do you find these individual teams work well autonomously, knowing their roles and responsibilities?

-- Must be a business strategy that is agreed upon by the business
+Must be a business strategy agreed upon by the business.

-- Execution of the strategyby the whole team
+Execution of the policy by the whole team.

 TraceGains: Are ERP systems up to the challenge of supplier relationship management?
 What about risk management?
 Compliance management?

 As for risk management, a biopharmaceutical company I work with created a predictive model showing which suppliers put their business at risk.
 Who is responsible for risk management in the food industry?
-Right now we’re seeing numerous risks in the supply chain, but we don’t have a chain of custody or good processes for lot control, or for tracking which suppliers go with which lot.
+Right now, we see numerous threats in the supply chain, but we don’t have a chain of custody or adequate processes for lot control or tracking, which suppliers go with which lot.
 An ERP system might help if we implement lot control, but for solid supplier relationship management, we need:

-- Good strategy and processes so we know how to extract value from that supplier
+Proper strategy and processes, so we know how to extract value from that supplier.

-At the end of the day, there’s only so much profit to give away and then you still have to sustain the business.
-So we want suppliers to make money, to reinvest, and to bring us more value.
+There’s only so much profit to give away, and then you still have to sustain it.
+We want suppliers to make money, to reinvest, and to bring us more value.

 Michels: It takes a lot of effort and resources to develop supplier relationships, so you’re not going to have high-level relationships with every supplier.
-That’s why it’s important to identify your key suppliers, determine where the most value lies, and work together to drive value across the supply chain.
+That’s why it’s crucial to identify your key suppliers, determine where the most value lies, and work together to drive value across the supply chain.